Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

     -V, --version                  Print version information

 # Default rules
 These rules are all applied under the '-j default' option.
-If you want to customize it, read under the json
+If you want to customize the formatting, read under the json
 ## Comment rule:
   After %there is a space after so
   ex: